milochristiansen/timeclock/README.md

 	timeclock code NewCode

 This sets the timecode for the last time event to `NewCode`.
 This code does not have to be a new code, you can also use this command to fix a case where you forgot to add a time code or specified the wrong one.
+This subcommand does not use fuzzy matching for timecodes!
+Make sure you specify the code you want exactly.

 ### Getting currently known timecodes

 Memory like mine?
 Just need a quick refresher on what the currently known codes are?

-	timeclock codes
+	timeclock info

 This simply prints out a list of all known timecodes.